aeturrell/home/_posts/2019-06-26-get-organised.md

 ------

-&ast; You may find that because the .eps files used for figures are not in a sub-directory of the main .tex folder, you must add a flag to the Latex compiler.
+*You may find that because the .eps files used for figures are not in a sub-directory of the main .tex folder, you must add a flag to the Latex compiler.
 In TexShop, the steps are:
 - Go to Preferences
 - Go to Tab "Engine"
 - Go to the field "pdfTeX"